Can I Travel To USA From UK? – Current Travel Advice

 The answer is, Yes, you can travel to USA from UK.

-As per new updates of November 3, 2021.
-There are new changes to entry requirements as of November 8 – this includes children who are under 18.
+As per updates of November 3, 2021.
+There were changes to entry requirements as of November 8 – this includes children who were under 18.

 The advice includes mainland USA and all other US territories, including the US Virgin Islands, American Samoa, Guam, Northern Mariana Islands and Puerto Rico.